Szlachta: Origins of szlachta surnames

 The Proto-Slavic suffix "-ьskъ" means "characteristic of", "typical of".

 This suffix exists in Polish as "-ski" (feminine: "-ska").
 It's attached to surnames derived from a person's occupation, characteristics, patronymic surnames, or toponymic surnames (from a person's place of residence, birth or family origin).

 In antiquity, the szlachta used topographic surnames to identify themselves.
 The expression "z" (meaning "from" sometimes "at") plus the name of one's patrimony or estate (dominion) carried the same prestige as "de" in French names such as "de Châtellerault", and "von" or "zu" in German names such as "von Weizsäcker" or "zu Rhein".
 For example, the family name of counts Litwiccy (Litwicki) was formed with the patronymic suffix -ic from the ethnic name Litwa, i.e. Lithuania, 'nation of Lithuanians'.
 It refers to the early modern empire of Central Europe, the Polish-Lithuanian Commonwealth (1569–1648).
 In Polish "z Dąbrówki" and "Dąbrowski" mean the same thing: "of, from Dąbrówka."
 More precisely, "z Dąbrówki" means owning the patrimony or estate Dąbrówka, not necessarily originating from.
 Almost all the surnames of genuine Polish szlachta can be traced back to a patrimony or locality, despite time scattering most families far from their original home.
 John of Zamość called himself John Zamoyski, Stephen of Potok called himself Potocki.

-At least since the 17th century the surnames/cognomens of szlachta families became fixed and were inherited by following generations, remaining in that form until today.
+At least since the 16th century the surnames/cognomens of Polish noble families became fixed and were inherited by following generations, remaining in that form until today.
 Prior to that time, a member of the family would simply use his Christian name (e.g., Jakub, Jan, Mikołaj, etc.), and the name of the coat of arms common to all members of his clan.
-A member of the family would be identified as, for example, "Jakub z Dąbrówki", herbu Radwan, (Jacob to/at Dąbrówki of the knights' clan Radwan coat of arms), or "Jakub z Dąbrówki, Żądło (cognomen) (later a przydomek/nickname/agnomen), herbu Radwan" (Jacob to/at [owning] Dąbrówki with the distinguishing name Żądło of the knights' clan Radwan coat of arms), or "Jakub Żądło, herbu Radwan".
+A member of the family would be identified as, for example, "Jakub z Dąbrówki", herbu Radwan, (Jacob to/at Dąbrówki of the knights' House Radwan coat of arms), or "Jakub z Dąbrówki, Żądło (cognomen) (later a przydomek/nickname/agnomen), herbu Radwan" (Jacob to/at [owning] Dąbrówki with the distinguishing name Żądło of the knights' house Radwan coat of arms), or "Jakub Żądło, herbu Radwan".